s22051-pj-lukasz-kos/Quarto/lab6-ComputerVision/README.md

    ![spotify-conect](media/spotify-connect.png)

-9. Click enable predicitons and Enjoy :)
+9. Click enable predicitons, allow app to use camera and enjoy :)